 - And if you leave the company, you may have to back the outstanding balance within a 60-90-day period or take that balance as a hardship withdrawal.

-Still, borrowing as a way to use your 401k to buy a house in Los Angeles, especially if it’s just to come up with a fairly small down payment, can be a good option.
+Still, borrowing as a way to use your 401k to buy a house in Riverside, especially if it’s just to come up with a fairly small down payment, can be a good option.
 If, for example, you were able to get an FHA loan and needed only a small down payment, then this would be the way to go.
 A larger loan, as we mentioned, could hurt your ability to get financing, so be sure to run the number and see if a withdrawal might be the better course.

-Owning your own home can be a reality because you can use your 401k to buy a house in Los Angeles.
+Owning your own home can be a reality because you can use your 401k to buy a house in Riverside.
 You just need to figure out which option – withdrawing or borrowing – is best for you and be aware of the consequences in each case.
 This is also a situation where a real estate professional can be a valuable resource.
 And we are prepared and eager to help.